roshea6/roshea6.github.io/_pages/about.md

 In late 2022 I took advantage of NAVAIR's rotation program and worked at the Naval Research Laboratory's (NRL) Navy Center for Applied Research in Artificial Intelligence (NCARAI) for several months alongside [Dr. Leslie Smith](https://scholar.google.com/citations?user=pwh7Pw4AAAAJ&hl=en).

 Prior to joining NAVAIR I received my Bachelor's degree from Stevens Institute of Technology in 2020.
-During my time there I was a research assistant in the [QuEST](http://www.questlab.us/) and [RFAL](https://robustfieldautonomylab.github.io/index.html) labs and interned with NAVAIR several times.
+During my time there I was a research assistant in the Quantum Enhanced Systems and Technology ([QuEST](http://www.questlab.us/)) and Robust Field Autonomy ([RFAL](https://robustfieldautonomylab.github.io/index.html)) Labs.
+I also interned with NAVAIR several times and worked in 4 of their labs across my internships.

-Also, this site is very much a work in progress so please forgive any unfinished sections :grin: